saptarshibasu/azure-study/README.md

 * Availability Set
   * Each virtual machine in an availability set is assigned an update domain and a fault domain by the underlying Azure platform
   * Each availability set can be configured with up to three fault domains and twenty update domains
-  * Update domains indicate groups of virtual machines and underlying physical hardware that can be rebooted at the same time
+  * Update domains indicate groups of virtual machines and underlying physical hardware that can be rebooted at the same time (planned maintenance)
-  * Fault domains define the group of virtual machines that share a common power source and network switch
+  * Fault domains define the group of virtual machines that share a common power source and network switch (unplanned)
 * Scale Set
   * Scale sets are used to run multiple instances of an application.
 If one of these VM instances has a problem, customers continue to access your application through one of the other VM instances with minimal interruption
   * An Azure virtual machine scale set can automatically increase or decrease the number of VM instances that run the application